Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 ## Success criteria:
 To complete this challenge successfully:

-- Verify the GitHub Action, all the jobs should be completed without any error.
+- Verify the GitHub Action, all the jobs in GitHub Action should be completed without any error.
 - Verify the deployment and hosting of the Contoso Traders application in Azure.

 ## Additional Resources: